 Mount St. Mary’s College has been awarded a five-year, $6-million dollar Title III federal grant to enhance curricula and support for Hispanic, female and low-income students in the areas of science, technology, engineering and mathematics, known as STEM disciplines.

 In the last few years, Mount students from the College's Pre-Law program have been named Best Attorney twice and Best Witness twice at the Great Western Regional competition for the American Mock Trial Association.

 The first baccalaureate of science in nursing program in California was established at Mount St. Mary's College, graduating its first class in 1952.
 Today, the College offers associate, bachelor's, master's, and certificate programs in nursing.

-Mount students in the Student Ambassador Program promote college attendance by mentoring hundreds of teenagers attending Los Angeles public and private high schools.
+Mount students in the Student Ambassador Program promote college attendance by mentoring thousands of teenagers attending Los Angeles public and private high schools.

 The College's downtown Doheny Campus features the historic Doheny Mansion, part of a century-old estate once owned by L.A. oil baron Edward L. Doheny.
 This campus is home to the College's associate of arts program as well as its co-ed Weekend College, graduate, and certificate programs.

 The Mount is the only Catholic college primarily for women in the western United States, although both its graduate and weekend baccalaureate programs for adults are co-ed.